jdeath/rd200v2/README.md

 If use ESPHome BT proxy, update to at least ESPHome 2022.12.4 to allow Version 2 radon peak value to work correctly.

 If use a Raspberry Pi built-in BT adapter, the Peak and Uptime sensor may not work after the first update and cause itegration to hang.
 Being investigated.
-Two options to fix: Use an ESPHome proxy (recommended) or comment out (add a #) to line 257 and 258 of the parser.py, like so:
+Two options to work around: Use an ESPHome proxy (recommended) or comment out (add a #) to line 257 and 258 of the parser.py, like so:
 ```
  #device = await self._get_radon_peak(client, device)
  #device = await self._get_radon_uptime(client, device)